Skip to main content

 Credit Planning Checklist

 Before widening a usage-heavy job, capture route family, symbol set, data family, window size, page size, concurrency, retry budget, output destination, and data-quality decision.
-That checklist separates budget planning from route support and data-rights decisions.
+That checklist separates budget planning from route availability and data-rights decisions.
 Use one checklist for API workloads and a separate checklist for Data Catalog exports.
 API credits do not make a browser checkout route public, and export credits do not turn file delivery into an unbounded API loop.

 Next Step